Civil law grants you the right to pursue compensation for any harm, losses, or destruction caused by another person.

 If you've suffered an injury, enlisting the help of a personal injury attorney may be your best bet.

-Contact Schmidt & Clark and speak to our attorney in a free consultation session.
+Contact Schmidt & Clark, LLP and speak to our attorney in a free consultation session.
 We'll help you understand the nuances of your situation and determine if you have a legal case.

 Having a lawyer on your side can make negotiating with insurance companies or towing businesses much easier, even if legal action isn't taken.